-Australian Bass (Percalates novemaculeata) - formerly Macquaria novemaculeata - are a targeted recreational fishing species in the Mitchell River.
-Recruits, juveniles and adults have been collected in all five years of surveys (Figure 4).
-The population abundance is dominated by recruits, which are likely from stockings.
-Even though recruits made up nearly 50% of the fish collected in 2021, there was a wide range of size classes including large adult fish (Figure 5).
-There is limited evidence of survivorship with no increase in adults or larger juveniles between 2017 and 2021 sampling.
-This may be a sampling issue with insufficient sites represented across the catchment and a large gap between the Fernbank-Glenaladale Road sites and Angusvale, where access for boat electrofishing is limited.
-Also of note was the increase of the abundance of Australian Bass in 2021 at the lowest site on the Mitchell River.
-Previously 0-3 fish were captured at this site, while 19 fish were captured in 2021 (lengths ranging from 58-366 mm).
-This site is at the top of the estuarine influence and the water conductivity was considerably lower at this site in 2021, due to a recent rainfall event increasing flows.
+Australian Bass (Percalates novemaculeata)

+- formerly Macquaria novemaculeata - are a

+targeted recreational fishing species in the

+Mitchell River.
+Recruits, juveniles and adults have

+been collected in all six years of surveys (Figure

+4).
+The population abundance is dominated by

+recruits, which are likely from stockings.
+Even

+though recruits made up over 50% of the fish

+collected in 2022, there was a wide range of

+size classes including large adult fish (Figure

+5).
+In 2022, there was an increase in juveniles,

+the most juveniles collected since 2017.